10 famous movies you didn’t know were filmed in Arizona | Phoenix New Times

 Speaking of dystopian sci-fi, both the original Charlton Heston Planet of the Apes and the Mark Wahlberg reboot were shot in Page.

 Oliver Stone used different locations all over the Southwest to provide the setting for his tale of two star-crossed lovers on a murderous rampage.
-The film features many New Mexican towns like Taos, Santa Fe, and Albuquerque.
+The film features many New Mexico towns like Taos, Santa Fe and Albuquerque.
 However, Holbrook, Arizona, was also featured in the film.

-Last but certainly not least, Star Wars crews used the rolling desert dunes outside of Yuma to re-create shots originally filmed in Tunisia, which is pretty much the coolest thing that's ever happened to Arizona, even if it was just some shots for the special editions.
+Last but certainly not least, Star Wars crews used the rolling desert dunes outside of Yuma to re-create shots originally filmed in Tunisia, which is pretty much the coolest thing that's ever happened to Arizona.